Internet Scams: What Are They and How to Avoid Them?

 Robocall

 The pandemic forced many people to remain at home.
 Many scam callers act as charities or government agencies, and citizens may trust such organizations with their financial and personal information.
 The FTC (Federal Trade Commission) reported over 131,000 complaints on pandemic-related fraud calls.
-Still, that is a small proportion compared to the over three billion robocalls that American residents received at the pandemic’s peak.
+Still, that is a small proportion compared to the over three billion robocalls American residents received at the pandemic’s peak.
 To avoid robocall scams, consider ignoring any call from unknown numbers.
 Allowing the call to go to voicemail is one way of knowing whether or not the caller is genuine.

 robocall internet scam